PostHog/posthog.com/contents/blog/ga4-alternatives.md

 Matomo has feature parity with GA4 and even goes further thanks to its A/B testing and session recording features.
 Universal Analytics users will feel right at home using Matomo, too, making it a great choice for content and marketing teams.

-### TelemetryDECK
+### TelemetryDeck

 - **Best for:** Mobile apps
 - **Tracking method:** Event-based
 - **GDPR compliance:** <span className="text-green text-lg">✔</span>
 - **GA data import:** <span className="text-red text-lg">✖</span>

-While it can be used on websites, TelemetryDECK is primarily a privacy-minded analytics tool for mobile apps.
-As such, it uses an event-based tracking model – TelemetryDECK calls them signals.
+While it can be used on websites, [TelemetryDeck](https://telemetrydeck.com/) is primarily a privacy-minded analytics tool for mobile apps.
+As such, it uses an event-based tracking model – TelemetryDeck calls them signals.
 It has first-party SDKs for Swift (iOS, macOS etc. apps), Kotlin (Android and Java apps), and Javascript (node and web apps).

-TelemetryDECK makes it easy for app developers to track things like active users, OS version, app version, and basic user metadata like user location.
+TelemetryDeck makes it easy for app developers to track things like active users, OS version, app version, and basic user metadata like user location.
 It also supports basic retention and conversion funnel insights.
-TelemetryDECK only collects basic user metadata, so you don't need tracking consent banners.
+TelemetryDeck only collects basic user metadata, so you don't need tracking consent banners.

-#### TelemetryDECK vs Google Analytics 4
+#### TelemetryDeck vs Google Analytics 4

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">